FurkanKayalik/FurkanKayalik/README.md

 - 👋 Hi, I’m @FurkanKayalik
 - 👀 I’m interested in Embedded system and Microcontrollers
 - 🌱 I’m currently learning Python, C and C++
-- 📫 How to reach me : Reach me on my instagram page furkankayalik
+- 📫 How to reach me : Reach me on my instagram page furkankayalik and on twitter as kylkfurkan
+-